jantman/ford-f150-gen14-can-bus-interface/application.md

 * `TOOLBOX_BUTTON_PIN` is an input pin, which should have the internal pullup activated.
 * When `PudLamp_D_Rq` changes to `RAMP_UP` or `ON`, turn on the `BEDLIGHT_PIN` output.
 * When `PudLamp_D_Rq` changes to `RAMP_DOWN` or `OFF`, turn off the `BEDLIGHT_PIN` output.
+* **Manual Bed Light Override**: When the toolbox button is double-clicked (pressed twice within 300ms) AND the vehicle is unlocked, toggle the bed light manual override mode.
+In manual mode, the bed lights operate independently of CAN bus signals.
+Manual override is automatically cleared when CAN requests `OFF` or `RAMP_DOWN`.
+Button input is ignored when vehicle is locked for security.
 * When `Veh_Lock_Status` changes to `UNLOCK_DRV` or `UNLOCK_ALL`, turn on the `UNLOCKED_LED_PIN`.
 * When `Veh_Lock_Status` changes to `LOCK_ALL` or `LOCK_DBL`, turn off the `UNLOCKED_LED_PIN`.
 * Read `TOOLBOX_BUTTON_PIN` as an input with debouncing, pulled high.
 When the button is held for 1000ms (configurable via `BUTTON_HOLD_THRESHOLD_MS`), if `Veh_Lock_Status` is `UNLOCK_DRV` or `UNLOCK_ALL` AND `TrnPrkSys_D_Actl` is `Park`, then turn the `TOOLBOX_OPENER_PIN` output on for 500ms (configurable duration via a constant).
 The button must be held for the full threshold time before activation occurs - brief presses are ignored.